3 Different Ways How to Cut a Circle in Wood (Explained!)

 I have already built several circle-cutting jigs.
 Each has its advantages and disadvantages.
 The circle jigs listed in this article are sorted according to my preferences and frequency of use.

 The circle cutters I like to use most are the ones used in combination with a trim router.
-The resulting cut is perfect, and working with these jigs is very comfortable.
+Cutting circles with a router is very comfortable and the resulting cut is accurate and precise.
 On the other hand, circle jigs that I don’t use that often are designed for a jigsaw.
 There are several factors that affect the quality of the cut and the overall result.

 A circle jig for router for cutting circles.